-TSM Transportation Systems Management is designed to identify short- term, low-cost capital improvements that improve the operational efficiency of the existing transportation infrastructure.
-TTC Transportation Technical Committee is a part of the Area-wide Transportation Policy Committee, composed of technical staff from member agencies, other interested agencies, public members, and Caltrans.
-TTC evaluates specific regionally significant issues and projects.
-VMT Vehicles Miles Traveled is the sum of the linear distance covered by all vehicles in a given period.
+TSM Transportation Systems Management is designed to identify shortterm, low-cost capital improvements that improve the operational efficiency of the existing transportation infrastructure.

+TTC Transportation Technical Committee is a part of the Area-wide projects.

+Transportation Policy Committee, composed of technical staff from member agencies, other interested agencies, public members, and Caltrans.
+TTC evaluates specific regionally significant issues and all vehicles in a given period.

+VMT Vehicles Miles Traveled is the sum of the linear distance covered by